PatrikValkovic/grammpy/doc/parsers.md

 Then, you can use one of the traversing methods (see [traversing](helpers.md)) or run the algorithm on your own to compute values for all the nodes.

-> ⚠️ It is recommended to use the traversing code provided instead using recursion.
+> ⚠️ It is recommended to use the traversing code provided instead of using recursion.
 The traversing implementation has special recursion syntactically similar to recursion while avoiding it directly, allowing you to traverse even very deep trees without causing the stack overflow error.

 You can as well redefine the ValueNonterminal as follows and call recursion.